Franklinia alatamaha — Franklin Tree

 The Photography of Peter West Nutting

 In October 1765 in Creek territory along the Altamaha River in southeastern Georgia, my Philadelphia Quaker ancestor John Bartram and his son William discovered “the rare and elegant shrub” to which William’s cousin Humphrey Marshall would later give the name Franklinia alatamaha or Franklin tree, named after John Bartram’s good friend, Benjamin Franklin.
 After 1803, the Franklin tree was never found again in the wild.
-All of today’s cultivated specimens can be traced back to the Franklinia grown from seeds that William brought to Philadelphia in 1777.
-Some of the oldest and largest specimens can be found at the Arnold Arboretum in Boston.
+All of today’s cultivated specimens can be traced back to the Franklinia that had grown in Georgia, whose seeds William brought to Philadelphia in 1777.
+The above photo was taken in September 2007 at the Coastal Maine Botanical Gardens in Boothbay, Maine.
+Unfortunately, the planting of six sizeable Franklinia bushes suffered winter damage and were removed the following year.
+Some of the oldest and largest specimens can be found at the Arnold Arboretum in Boston, 170 miles southwest of Boothbay.